Bilal Tabbara

-Bilal Tabbara (بلال طبارة; born 1993) is a Lebanese basketball player for Lebanese Basketball League club Al Riyadi Club Beirut.
+Bilal Tabbara (بلال طبارة; born 1993) is a Lebanese professional basketball player for Al Riyadi of the Lebanese Basketball League.
 He started his professional playing career in 2012 and has played with several first division teams including Hoops Club, Champville SC now known as CS Maristes, Al Mouttahed Tripoli, Tadamon Zouk and Homenetmen Beirut.
 In the 2023 season he broke the record for most points scored by a single player at 61 points.
 Bilal often plays in the small forward and power forward positions.

 Early life and education

 Tabbara was born and raised in Beirut, Lebanon.
 He graduated with a baccalauréat Français from the Carmel Saint Joseph school.
 He received his Bachelor in Business from the Lebanese American University and a Master's of Arts in International Marketing from Hult International Business School in London.